viperleed/viperleed/doc/content/sections/initialization.rst

     :ref:`PatternInfo.tld<patterninfo>`, and
     :ref:`IVBEAMS<ivbeams>` files.
 #.
 Create the directory ``original_imputs`` in which all files used to
     start the calculation are stored.
-This way, even if e.g. the PARAMETERS file is altered by the user during the run, it is possible to look up the used settings.
+    This way it is possible to look up the used settings, even if, for example, the PARAMETERS file was altered by the user during the run.